emilk/eon/README.md

 }
 ```

-The variants are encoded as strings in Con, e.g.
+The variants are encoded as strings in Eon, e.g.

 ```yaml
 side: "Middle"
 ```

-In other words, there is no difference between a string and an enum variant, as far as Con is concerned.
+In other words, there is no difference between a string and an enum variant, as far as Eon is concerned.

 Now consider this more complicated Rust `enum`: